Return to Work

 Further information regarding taking time out of programme and who is eligible can be seen in "A Reference Guide for Postgraduate Foundation and Specialty Training in the UK (Gold Guide 2022)".

-All requests need to be agreed by the Postgraduate Dean in advance so trainees are advised to discuss their proposals as early as possible.
+All requests need to be agreed by the Postgraduate Dean in advance, so trainees are advised to discuss their proposals as early as possible.

 To find local guidance for applying for time out of programme you should look at the websites of the HEE Local Education and Training Boards, NHS Education for Scotland (NES), the Wales Deanery and Northern Ireland Medical and Dental Training Agency (NIMDTA).